 The State Revenue Office conducts regular compliance activities.
 In line with our Compliance Strategy the following projects have been designed to treat risks and non-compliant behaviours.
 In addition, educational programs are undertaken throughout the year to assist voluntary compliance.

-- we conduct on-site audits and educational activities that are aimed at improving taxpayers' understanding of how to treat various components of wages.
+- We may conduct on-site audits and educational activities that are aimed at improving taxpayers' understanding of how to treat various components of wages.

-- by matching our own information on land owning companies with changes in ownership lodged through ASIC, we detect possible Land Rich transactions and follow them up appropriately.
+- By matching our own information on land owning companies with changes in ownership lodged through ASIC, we detect possible Land Holder transactions and follow them up appropriately.

 First Home Owner Grant (FHOG)

-Taxpayers or their representatives can discuss these or any other compliance related issues by contacting the SRO by email, by phone on (03) 6166 4400 or in writing to:
+Taxpayers or their representatives can discuss these or any other compliance related issues by:

 Writing to the Commissioner of State Revenue, GPO Box 1374, Hobart TAS 7001